Deep Exploration via Randomized Value Functions: Algorithms

 \subsubsection{Discounted TD and incremental learning}

 Both LSVI and RLSVI take a planning horizon $H \in \Nat$ as an argument.
-These approaches can be wasteful that it compute separate estimates $\tilde{\theta}_h$ for each $h=1,..,H$.
-Further, these algorithms are ``batch'', they require computation over all observed data at the start of each episode; this leads to computational costs that grow with time.
+These approaches can be wasteful in that they compute separate estimates $\tilde{\theta}_h$ for each $h=1,..,H$.
+Further, these algorithms are ``batch,'' in the sense that they require computation over all observed data at the start of each episode; this leads to computational costs that grow with time.
 In this subsection we introduce a discounted formulation that admits an incremental computational approach.

 Let $\gamma \in (0,1)$ be a discount factor that induces a time preference over future rewards.
 A discount $\gamma$ approximates an effective planning horizon $H \simeq \frac{1}{1 - \gamma}$, but affords a solution to the discounted Bellman equation $Q^*_\gamma(s,a) = \Exp_\Mc \left[ R(s, a) + \gamma \max_{a'}Q^*_\gamma(s', a') \right]$ \citep{blackwell1965discounted}.
 Inspired by this relationship we define the $\gamma$-discounted empirical TD loss: